 Unfortunately, victim support groups report receiving poor treatment from police when they try to report the crime.
 Baltimore Police Commissioner Bealefeld hopes to change that, according to the story.
 The police department now has a Sexual Assault Response Team to focus on handling and investigating rape and sexual assault crimes.

-Do you know think an ad campaign can be an effective way of encouraging sexual assault and rape victims to come forward about the crimes?
+Do you think an ad campaign can be an effective way of encouraging sexual assault and rape victims to come forward about the crimes?
+Call our Maryland Personal Injury team today to learn more.

 Approved by attorney Justin Beall